Education and Schools in Portugal

 Public or state schools in Portugal are free.
 However, expats will quickly learn that these public institutions have been the subject of much debate.
-In the past, frequent teacher strikes and a much bemoaned Ministry of Education was enough to scare off any expat looking to enrol their child.
+In the past, frequent teacher strikes and a much-bemoaned Ministry of Education was enough to scare off any expat looking to enrol their child.

 How to enrol at a public school in Portugal

 Parents should enrol their children between January and May of the previous year at the school nearest their residence or place of work, whichever will be more convenient.
 Portuguese schools require very specific paperwork and, as bureaucracy can be slow to approve documents, it's necessary to prepare well in advance.

-Private schools and international schools in Portugal
+Private schools in Portugal

-There is a large network of private and international schools for expats to choose from in Portugal.
-Private schools generally have smaller class sizes, a stronger system of extra-curricular activities, and more modern facilities than their public equivalents.
+There is a large network of private schools for expats to choose from in Portugal.
+Private schools generally have smaller class sizes, a stronger system of extra-curricular activities and more modern facilities than their public equivalents.
 Many of Portugals private schools are faith-based.

 It is important to note that the teachers in these institutions are paid less than those in the public sector.
-As such, teachers in private schools can often be young and underqualified in some cases.
+As such, teachers in private schools can often be young and underqualified.